Face Recognition as an Authentication Method

 -

-Enter a name for the new location ("Imprivata Cloud", for example) and select Mark as trusted location.
+Enter a name for the new location, and then select Mark as trusted location.

 -